cudail/sonic-robo-chat-2/README.md

 Immediately turn the player 180°.

-### SWAP

-If the player has a follower it swaps the player and follower characters.

 ### SUPER|[giveemeralds]

 Force the player into super mode.
 All of the usual restrictions for turning super are in place: The player must be playing a character who can turn super (e.g. Sonic can and Tails cannot) and the player must already have all Chaos Emeralds.